Appsilon/tapyr-template/README.md

 Replace placeholders with your server URL, server name, and API key.
 Verify the deployment on Posit Connect for successful upload.

 ## :star2: Stay Updated
-Don't miss out on important updates and exclusive content about Tapyr and PyShiny → [Subscribe to our newsletter](https://go.appsilon.com/shiny-weekly?utm_source=community&utm_medium=github&utm_content=tapyr).
+Don't miss out on important updates and exclusive content about Tapyr and Shiny for Python → [Subscribe to our newsletter](https://go.appsilon.com/shiny-weekly?utm_source=community&utm_medium=github&utm_content=tapyr).

 Have questions or want to contribute?
 Engage with Appsilon's developers and the data science community on our [Shiny 4 All](https://go.appsilon.com/shiny4allcommunity).